adam-rumpf/social-transit-solver/README.md

 * `UC_Riding`: Initial solution total in-vehicle riding time.
 * `UC_Walking`: Initial solution total walking time.
 * `UC_Waiting`: Initial solution total waiting time.
 * `Con_Time`: Time required (in seconds) to calculate the initial solution's constraint function value.
+This is not used for any calculations and is only included out of interest.
 * `Objective`: Initial objective value.
 * `Obj_Time`: Time required (in seconds) to calculate the initial solution's objective function value.
+This is not used for any calculations and is only included out of interest.

 ### `node_data.txt`